Vertigez/Bot/README.md

 2. To change the messages go in script.py.
 3. To add more bots copy bot1.py bot2.py and create files, and insert in bot2.py The second token bot, bot same with the third and all the others.
+4. Install pip3 if you do not mind running "apt-get install python3-pip."
+5. Install python-telegram-bot performing "pip3 install python-telegram-bot".
-4. "sh start.sh" to start all bots.
+6. "sh start.sh" to start all bots.
-5. To flood a group you have to add them and send "/flodd".
+7. To flooddare a group you have to add them and send "/flodd".

 Developer by @Maurizio00YT on Telegram (@FloodStorm)